-In partnership with more than 878 preschools and primary schools, our program is highly regarded by the teachers, parents and communities that we serve.
+In partnership with more than 878 preschools and primary schools, our health education program is highly regarded by the teachers, parents and communities that we serve.
 Explore Life Education Queensland’s impact below.

 As the saying goes, it takes a village to raise a child.
 It’s an even bigger job to raise a healthy and resilient child.
 It’s probably the greatest responsibility any of us, as adults, will ever face.